kekans/MMS_Sow/README.md

 # PPTX to Scheme of Work Converter

-Browser-based tool for converting lesson PowerPoints into a formatted Scheme of Work spreadsheet.
+Browser-based tool for convertin-g lesson PowerPoints into a formatted Scheme of Work spreadsheet.

 ## Privacy